Karstenheiseldal/E2EEproject/README.md

 # E2EEproject

 ## Introduction
 Creating a simple messenger app in python.
 The messages will be encrypted, and we will try to implement end to end encryption with Signal protocol.

+## Depedencies
+python 3.10.
+pip 24.2

+Remember to have Python in PATH.

 ## Naming Conventions
 For the sake of sanity, and so much more, lets keep these naming conventions when we are coding.